acumos/workbench/docs/mlwb-user-guide/project-component/project-wc-user-guide.rst

 2. **Archive Project**

-  If user wish to **Archive** any **Active** Project then he can click on the Archive button present at the bottom right corner of that specific project card.
+  If user wish to **Archive** any **Active** Project then user can click on the Archive button present at the bottom right corner of that specific project card.
   A confirmation dialog box will appear on click of Archive button.
 After confirmation, project will be archived and user can see that project inside 'Archive Project' tab.

 	.. image:: images/archive-project-catalog-dialog.PNG

 3. **Unarchive Project**

-  If user wish to **Unarchive** any **Archived** Project then he can click on the Unarchive button present at the bottom right corner of that specific project card.
+  If user wish to **Unarchive** any **Archived** Project then user can click on the Unarchive button present at the bottom right corner of that specific project card.
   A confirmation dialog box will appear on click of Unarchive button.
 After confirmation, project will be unarchived and user can see that project inside 'Active Project' tab.

 	.. image:: images/unarchive-project-catalog-dialog.PNG